Directus vs Strapi : Comparing the headless CMS features

 Conclusion

-When comparing Directus and Strapi features, there is no clear winner.
-One is better than the other at certain features.
-As a result, identifying our must have features can help us drive our choice.
-For example -
+When comparing Directus and Strapi features, licensing fees and setup options, there is no clear winner.
+As a result, the key to making an informed choice is to identify our must have features and let them drive our choice:

-“We have an existing database (or backend setup) and we seek to have an Rest APIs / GraphQL / Admin UI for our data.” - pick Directus.
+“We have an existing database (or backend setup), and we seek to have a Rest APIs / GraphQL / Admin UI for our data.”
+Pick Directus.

 Punit Sethi